 “We’re going to have to get out of here or I’m going to kill him,” Thelma said.
 She meant it.
 She was looking for a knife.

-Brian my newlywed husband didn’t say anything.
+Steve her newlywed husband didn’t say anything.
 What could he say?
-Freddie was his older brother, and we were living in Freddie’s house in Little Italy.
+Bobby was his older brother, and they were living in Bobby’s house in Little Italy.

-But Freddie wasn’t just our landlord.
+But Bobby wasn’t just their landlord.
 He was an annoying obnoxious older brother-in-law.
-He stuck his dirty disgusting food wrappers into my make-up bag when I wasn’t looking because he thought it would be funny when I found them.
+He stuck his dirty disgusting food wrappers into Telly’s make-up bag when she wasn’t looking because he thought it would be funny when she found them.
 It wasn’t funny.
-I told Brian there was going to be trouble.
-We started looking for a house of our own.
+She told Steve there was going to be trouble.
+They started looking for a house of their own.

-Brian and I prayed together about the kind of house we wanted.
-We wanted central air, three bedrooms, and a fenced-in backyard.
-We searched for a long time and finally our prayers were answered when we found a two-story house in West Park.
-We were one of the first people to see it, we put a bid on it, and we got it.
+Steve and she prayed together about the kind of house they wanted.
+They wanted central air, three bedrooms, and a fenced-in backyard.
+They searched for a long time and finally their prayers were answered when they found a two-story house in West Park.
+They were one of the first people to see it, put a bid on it, and got it.

-We got everything we wanted, basically.
-The basement was waterproofed, and the back porch covered, although the backyard wasn’t dog friendly the way we wanted it, not in the least, not at all.
+They got everything they wanted, basically.
+The basement was waterproofed, and the back porch covered, although the backyard wasn’t dog friendly the way they wanted it, not in the least, not at all.

-For the first four years of living in that house we had a backyard of mud.
-It was because we had up to thirteen dogs at any one time, some ours, some rescues.
+For the first four years of living in that house they had a backyard of mud.
+It was because they had up to thirteen dogs at any one time, some theirs, some rescues.
 When they came into the house a lot of mud would track in with them.
-Since I’m a clean freak it freaked me out.
+Since Telly is a clean freak it freaked her out.

-“It’s a shame we can’t cement in the whole backyard,” I said to Brian.
+“It’s a shame we can’t cement in the whole backyard,” she said to Steve.

-“I’ve got a guy for that,” said Brian.
+“I’ve got a guy for that,” he said.

 Steve’s got a guy for everything.
-His guy laid down stone stamps in the patio and we put in river rocks, large ones around the small patio, and small ones in a big bed next to the garage for the dogs to potty.
+His guy laid down stone stamps in the patio and put in river rocks, large ones around the small patio, and small ones in a big bed next to the garage for the dogs to potty.
 That made it easy to clean up.
-We hose down the patio, hose down the river rock bed in the back, and Brian picks up every day.
-He puts it all in a garbage bag and we throw it in the garbage cans.
+They hose down the patio, hose down the river rock bed in the back, and Steve picks up every day.
+He puts it all in a garbage bag and they throw it in the garbage cans.

 What else are you going to do with it?

-Even though we liked our new home right away, which made our realtor totally happy, it was awful.
+Even though they liked their new home right away, which made their realtor totally happy, it was awful.
 It was decorated like an old person’s house.
 The outside of it was painted yellow and brown.
 Inside the woodwork and walls were painted white.
-I’m not a white person, even though I’m white.
+Telly isn’t a white color person, even though she is a white person.

-We painted everything, the outside of the house, and all the inside, too.
-I had a lot of design ideas and a lot of ideas about new colors.
-We ripped out the carpets right away.
-Then we re-did the hardwood floors.
-I swore to myself I would never have the house carpeted again.
+They painted everything, the outside of the house, and all the inside, too.
+She had lots of design ideas and lots of ideas about new colors.
+Steve ripped out the carpets right away.
+Then they re-did the hardwood floors.
+Telly swore to herself she would never have the house carpeted again.

-Brian was very much against putting in new carpeting.
-He’s usually against everything, but he never says no. At least, not after we discuss it.
+Steve was against putting in new carpeting.
+He’s usually against everything, but he never says no. At least, not after they discuss it.

-So, I did what I wanted.
-Of course, now he loves the carpet.
+So, Telly did what she wanted.
+Of course, now Steve loves the carpet.
 He drags his big, bare, gross feet through it.

-“Stop rubbing your gross feet in my new carpet.”
-I tell him.
+“Stop rubbing your gross feet in my new carpet,” she tells him to no avail.

-I never thought I would love carpeting over hardwood floors, but in the bedrooms, I love it.
+Thelma never thought she would love carpeting over hardwood floors, but in the bedrooms, she loves it.

 The dogs are not allowed upstairs, or even beyond the kitchen.
 The rules are that they can be in the kitchen or in the basement.
-The baby gate is set up at the kitchen and dining room doorway.
-Even so, just after we had the carpets laid down our little silver Lab, Grayson, got through the gate, went right upstairs, and peed on my new carpet.
+A baby gate is set up at the kitchen and dining room doorway.
+Even so, just after they had the carpets laid down their little silver Lab, Grayson, got through the gate, went right upstairs, and peed on their new carpet.

-Every once in a while, we let them into the living room.
-That’s why there are always blankets on our sectional.
-We let the dogs jump on it so they can sit and snuggle with us.
-Only Nookie, our Husky, is not a snuggler.
-He’ll cuddle for ten minutes and then he’s done with you.
+Every once in a while, they let them into the living room.
+That’s why there are always blankets on their sectional.
+They let the dogs jump on it so they can sit and snuggle with them.
+Only Nookie, their barking Husky, is not a snuggle bunny.
+He’ll cuddle for five minutes and then he’s done with you.

 There is another living room in the basement.
 There’s a television, bistro table, and another sectional.
 All the dog food and water bowls are in the basement, too.
 Baby sleeps on his dog bed, but the others just lay out on the couch like bums.
 The couch is completely chewed up, completely.
 They paw it and dig in it when they are settling in.
-I don’t know what the digging thing is all about, but it’s their couch.
+Telly didn’t know what the digging thing was all about, but it’s their couch.
 They can do what they want, destroy it if they want.
 Only, when it’s completely gone, it’s gone.
 They’re not getting another one.
-I’ve told them that.
+She has told them that.
 It’s up to them to understand.

-The biggest trouble is Pebbles.
-Fat Pebbles.
+The biggest troublemaker is Pebbles.
+Fat Pebbles is what she is.
 She’s the one who truly wrecked the sofa.
-She’s my digger.
-She’s the reason we used to have a whole living room in the basement until it all got chewed up.
+She is Telly’s evil digger.
+She’s the reason they used to have a whole living room in the basement until it all got chewed up.

-Even though I’ve decided they aren’t getting any more sectionals, no more couches, or anything in the basement, Christmas is ridiculous at our house.
-Brian and I buy the dogs tons of gifts.
-I start buying presents for them for the next year right after Christmas when everything’s discounted.
-Around the end of August, I start buying dog treats whenever I see them on sale.
-It’s not any good if I buy them any earlier than August.
-Brian finds them and gives them to the dogs.
-So, I always start that later in the year.
+Even though they decided they aren’t getting any more sectionals, no more couches, or anything in the basement, Christmas is ridiculous at their house.
+Steve and she buy the dogs tons of gifts.
+Thelma starts buying presents for them for the next year right after Christmas when everything’s discounted.
+Around the end of August, she starts buying dog treats whenever she sees them on sale.
+They are not any good if she buys them any earlier than August.
+Steve finds them and gives them to the dogs early.
+So, she always starts looking for them later in the year.

 The dogs get stockings full of toys on Christmas Day.
 Then the mess starts.
-The toys are in stockings stuffed with stuffing, just like pillow stuffing.
-The dogs take their stockings outside and tear them apart to get at the squeakers inside.
-By the end of Christmas week, I’ve got a backyard full of puffs of white stuffing stuck in the ice.
+The toys are in stockings jacked with stuffing, just like pillow stuffing.
+The pack takes its stockings outside and tear them apart to get at the squeakers inside.
+By the end of Christmas week, they had a backyard full of puffs of frozen white stuffing stuck in the ice.

-It looks like a hillbilly backyard until I can finally get out there when winter is changing to spring and chip it out of the melting ice.
-I don’t like that it looks so hillbillyish all winter long, but what can you do?
+It looks like a hillbilly highway until they can finally get out there when winter is changing to spring and chip it out of the melting ice.
+Telly didn’t like that it looked like a pigpen all winter long, but what can you do?

-Thank God we have a privacy fence on all three sides of the backyard.
+Thank God we have a privacy fence on all three sides of the backyard, she thought.